 - Books/DVDs: I am a little biased but I think you’d appreciate having my two DVDs to refer to over time. 🙂 Each DVD contains three classes that are all one hour long.
 Volume 1 contains a full one hour class on multiple ways to load a quilt on the frame as well as a one hour class on how to use paper pantographs.
 Volume 2 goes through using rulers with your longarm, how to use your personal handwriting for border designs and how to use stencils to expand into custom quilting.
 These DVDs were produced in a professional studio with four cameras, a director and a producer so I know you’ll love their quality.

-More then anything, though.
-You need courage, practice time, and a willingness to allow yourself time to learn.
-You won’t be making perfect circles initially.
-It will feel like you are walking on someone else’s legs.
-I have some client’s who don’t give themselves permission to really wallow in the newbie stage.
-Go through the tutorials in the CD manual that comes with the machine.
-Go to Youtube and plug in “longarm quilting” and watch some videos.
-Take it one step at a time and remember it is a bit like drinking from a firehose.
-There is a LOT of info out there you’ll want to learn but don’t feel like you have to know the info by the end of the first month or two.
+More than anything, though, you need courage, practice time and a willingness to allow yourself time to learn.
+You won’t be making perfect circles initially; it will feel like you are walking on someone else’s legs.
+I have some clients who don’t give themselves permission to really wallow in the newbie stage.
+Go through the tutorials in the manual that comes with the machine.
+Go to YouTube and plug in “longarm quilting” and watch some videos.
+Take it one step at a time and remember: it is a bit like drinking from a firehose.
+There is a LOT of info out there you’ll want to learn, but don’t feel like you have to know the info by the end of the first month or two.

-But….
-YOU CAN DO IT! 🙂
+But… YOU CAN DO IT! 🙂